My Home Page with Links to My Other Book

 from other facts.

-how beneficial the study of self-deception is.
 The world of self-deception is

 problematic.

-constantly trying to figure out whether someone who calls the earth flat is
+I do not want to go around trying to figure out whether someone who calls the earth flat is

-engaging in rationalization, willful ignorance or whatever.
+engaging in rationalization, willful ignorance, or whatever.

-Even if one ignores the technical
+Even if you ignore the technical

 to appreciate thinking about how bad hierarchies of values can be constructed.

-can quickly become a land of over-analysis.
+may quickly become a land of misplaced analysis.

-This is not an argument for
+Martin's work is not an argument for

 deciding which theory of self-deception is best, if any.
 Instead, it explores